ligato/docs/docs/plugins/vpp-plugins.md

 The IPSec plugin handles the configuration of **Security Policy Databases** (SPD) and **Security Associations** (SA) in VPP.

 !!!
 Note
  The IPsec plugin does not handle IPSec tunnel programming.
-This supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
+This is supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
 The IPSEC_TUNNEL interface has been deprecated.

 ---

 ### Security Policy Database

-The SPD specifies the policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
-The SPD is bound to an SPD interface and contains a list of policy entries in a table.
+The SPD specifies the policies that determine the disposition of all inbound or outbound IP traffic from either the host, or the security gateway.
+The SPD is bound to an SPD interface and contains a table policy entries.
 Every policy entry points to an IPsec security association (SA).

 **References:**